 In Natural selection fittest organism is selected naturally, which is able to cope up and is adaptable to all kind of situations like variations in weather, temperature, shelter, gaining of nutrition, genetic drift, etc.

 In artificial selection, organisms with the desired traits are been selected and further, they are been genetically modified with the advancing technologies evolving in biology.
-Hence we can say that natural selection is what natures chooses at its best, while the artificial selection is what humans choose on the basis of its requirements.
+Hence we can say that natural selection is what natures chooses at its best, while the artificial selection is what humans choose on the kind of its requirements.

 The idea of evolution was proposed by Charles Darwin and the theory is called ‘Darwinism’ or Natural selection theory.
 In the given content we will discuss the differences between natural selection and artificial selection, which could be helpful in knowing them better.